thisstillwill/IW-Spring-2021/README.md

 >
 > Return the list of explored nodes

-To clarify, the return type is a list of *Nodes* representing all nodes that were reached (in order) starting from the root.
+To clarify, the return type is a list of *Nodes* representing all nodes that were reached starting from the root.
 Write your solution in the `dfs` function.
 You should **NOT** modify any code outside of `solutions.py`.

 ### Step 3.
 Testing